-The potential beneficial impacts during the construction and operational phases of the proposed development are mainly socio-economic impacts.
+The potential beneficial impacts are mainly socio-economic impacts.
 These include:

-- Employment opportunities during construction works - Business opportunity for local suppliers - Opportunity for local contract workers - Opportunity for locals to rent out equipments, machinery, vehicles and vessels. - Increase in sales for the local businesses such as shops and cafés.
+- Employment opportunities during construction works - Business opportunity for local suppliers - Opportunity for local contract workers - Opportunity for locals to rent out equipments, machinery, vehicles and vessels.

+• Increase in sales for the local businesses such as shops and cafés.